Chris-Schnaufer/agol2mysql/data_migration/README.md

 Also, some of the SQL commands use stored procedures.
 The SQL for creating, testing, and deleting the stored procedures are in the `.sql` files.

+Finally, pay close attention to the `objectid` column in the merge SQL; not all of the inserted records start at 1000000000.
+This is due to existing records in the table that are from other legacy sources.